kudelskisecurity/haproxy-cloudflare-jwt-validator/doc/Cloudflare_JWT_validation_with_HAProxy.md

-[Cloudflare Access](https://teams.cloudflare.com/access) is a SaaS Identity-aware-Proxy (IaP) developed by [Cloudflare](https://www.cloudflare.com) that can help companies willing to switch to a Zero Trust model by providing a platform-agnostic solution that covers most of companies use-cases.
+[Cloudflare Access](https://teams.cloudflare.com/access) is a SaaS Identity-aware-Proxy (IaP) developed by [Cloudflare](https://www.cloudflare.com) that can help companies willing to switch to a Zero Trust model by providing a platform-agnostic solution that covers most use-cases.

 ## Exposing applications to Cloudflare Access

-Because Cloudflare Access is a SaaS product that is not physically linked to our datacenters, we needed to find a way to securely expose some of our applications to Cloudflare CDN over the public Internet.
+Because Cloudflare Access is a SaaS product that is not physically linked to datacenters, we needed to find a way to securely expose some applications to Cloudflare CDN over the public Internet.
 There's multiple ways and technologies to achieve that (including [Argo tunnels](https://www.cloudflare.com/products/argo-tunnel)) but the solution that we choose and implemented for this particular use-case leverages HAProxy which is a product that we were already familiar with internally.

-We've added some glue on top of HAProxy, augmenting it's functionalities with it's LUA engine by cryptographically validating requests coming from Cloudflare Access applications.
+We've added some glue on top of HAProxy, augmenting its functionalities with its LUA engine by cryptographically validating requests coming from Cloudflare Access applications.
 (on top of doing Layer 4 network validations).